CodeIgniter-Chinese/codeigniter4-user-guide/source/outgoing/view_parser.rst

 PHP Native functions as Filters
 -------------------------------

-You can easily use native php function as filters by editing **application/Config/View.php** and adding new entries to the ``$filters`` array.Each key is the name of the native PHP function is called by in the view, and its value is any valid native PHP function prefixed with::
+You can use native php function as filters by editing **app/Config/View.php** and adding new entries to the ``$filters`` array.Each key is the name of the native PHP function is called by in the view, and its value is any valid native PHP function prefixed with::